-Notify State A CA whether it accepts the MAP agreement.
-Within one month of notification of the MAP agreement.
-If Taxpayer accepts the MAP agreement, State A CA and State B CA confirm and formalise MAP agreement through exchange of letters.
-Within one month of the Taxpayer's acceptance of the MAP agreement.
+Notify State A CA whether it accepts the Within one month of notification of

+MAP agreement. the MAP

+agreement.

+If Taxpayer accepts the MAP agreement, Within one month of

+State A CA and State B CA confirm and the Taxpayer's

+formalise MAP agreement through exchange acceptance of the

+of letters.
+MAP agreement.

 Implementation of the MAP agreement.
-No later than three months after the exchange of letters formalising the MAP agreement.
+No later than three

+months after the

+exchange of letters

+formalising the

+MAP agreement.